Beauty is personal and social.

 We built MiaMia a back-end admin panel that allows for editorial control of the app, user-generated content moderation, and key data reporting.
 This quantitative data is incredibly valuable as MiaMia evolves.

 Technology has changed almost every industry, but beauty is years behind.
 Because beauty is so personal, the power of MiaMia lies within the data.
 Understanding individual user needs, preferences, and influences will unlock key insights for brands wanting to connect with the modern user.

 MiaMia goes beyond brand-directed beauty and empowers users to lead their beauty journey.
 Users saw the benefit of voluntarily giving data in exchange for time-saving, personal recommendations, and one place for their beauty needs.

 What I Did

-- UX/Product Strategy: Stakeholder/User Interviews, Third Party Research, Persona Development, Information Architecture, Card Sort, Job Stories, Usability Testing, Multi-variate & A/B Testing
+- UX/Product Strategy: Stakeholder/User Interviews, Third Party Research, Persona Development, Information Architecture, Card Sort, Job Stories, Usability Testing, Multi-variate and A/B Testing

 - Product Design: Wireframes, Visual Design, Prototyping, Motion Design, Design QA

 - Creative Direction: Brand Design, Campaign Strategy, Social Direction